hg24abd/24023883_individual_assignment_machine_learning_tutorial/README.md

 ## License
 Feel free to use or modify this code under the MIT License.
 If you do, credit is appreciated!

----

-This version sounds more conversational and approachable, while still keeping things clear and organized.
-It reflects that the project is aimed at being easy to follow and execute, while also emphasizing helpful steps for impressing your professor.